All Episodes

 Our standing in the world matters.

-Our future matters, and it is up to us to take it back.
+And it is up to us to take it back.

-Put it into our hands, start marching toward a better tomorrow.
+Start marching toward a better tomorrow.

-No, the screeching.
+Oh, no, the screeching.

 It has too many just hurtful memories.

-Let's just uh keep rolling here.
+Let's just keep rolling here.

-The voting rights act gave more Americans from every corner of our nation the chance to live out their dreams.
+The Voting Rights Act gave more Americans from every corner of our nation the chance to live out their dreams.

 And it is the gift that keeps on giving.

-Today it is giving Senator Obama the chance to run for president of the United States.
+Today it is giving Senator Obama the chance to run for President of the United States.

-And by its logic and spirit, it is giving the same chance to Governor Bill Richardson, a Hispanic, and yes, it is giving me that chance too.
+And by its logic and spirit, it is giving the same chance to Governor Bill Richardson, a Hispanic.

-So Mrs. Clinton here hitting all of uh Mrs. Bill Clinton uh here hitting all of the uh all of the cliches, and now she she fulfills the dream, fulfills the promise by telling them the last two elections were stolen from them.
+And now she fulfills the dream, fulfills the promise by telling them the last two elections were stolen from them.

-And outright denied to too many of our citizens, especially the poor and people of color.
+In the last two presidential elections, we have seen the right to vote tampered with and outright denied to too many of our citizens, especially the poor and people of color.

 That's wrong.